 Reps spend too much time worrying about if the prospect likes them or not.
 It’s another security blanket for a fledgling AE.
 There’s no denying that when a prospect likes their rep that it makes the sales process easier.
 It also makes rejection a little more gentle.
 But a prospect liking a rep’s personality is not something your team can control and plan for.

-Some managers like to pair up new reps with more experienced reps for onboarding and training, but it can have some unintended and negative consequences.
+Some sales enablement managers like to pair up new reps with more experienced reps for onboarding and training, but it can have some unintended and negative consequences.
 In his book, The Sales Acceleration Formula, Mark Roberge makes a strong case against ride-alongs during new rep training because it risks shoehorning one rep into another rep’s style.
 According to Mark, “Every top-performing salesperson succeeds in her own unique way.
 Heavy reliance on ride-alongs during the training process jeopardizes a new hire’s ability to shine using her unique strengths.”
 Two reps may have the same high overall productivity but they’ll achieve it in very different ways.
 One rep may be great at activity volume while another may be particularly strong with rapport-building.
 Training the rapport builder, (who needs precious time before calls to do her extra research) to ratchet up her volume will require her to change her selling style and compromise her productivity.

 When doing one-on-one’s with your team go over each rep’s recorded calls with them.
 Listen for those times when they are themselves and really connect with the buyer.
 Encourage that behavior, recognize it and commend it.
 Being authentic may not always lead to a signed contract, but doing so will be the catalyst for honest conversations, quicker closes and fast disqualifications.